 After clearing through our junk crafting box the other day I realised just how many plastic bottle tops we'd collected!
-We can't recycle them here so I throw them into our crafting box thinking, they'll come in handy for something one day!
-The colours of the tops were perfect for festive play & with the addition of 2 round wooden mats I set up a play area for Minnie to explore.
+We can't recycle them here so I throw them into our crafting box thinking they'll come in handy for something one day!
+The colours of the tops were perfect for some festive play & with the addition of 2 round wooden mats I set up a play area for Minnie to explore.

 I left these bottle tops & mats out for a few days for Minnie to explore when she wished.
 She has since built towers with them, made a Christmas tree, & arranged them to create several letters & numbers, so exciting to observe!
 This is such a simple (& inexpensive) activity & offers so many play & learning opportunities.

 What would your kids create?